-Highlighting Sri Chinmoy's connections with Taupō which includes a three week visit in 2002.
+Highlighting Sri Chinmoy's connections with Taupō including a seventeen day visit in 2002.

 1993: Taupō Becomes A Sri Chinmoy Peace Town

-On Tuesday July 20 in 1993, Taupō was inaugurated as a Sri Chinmoy Peace Town by mayor Joan Williamson during a visit by the Sri Chinmoy Oneness-Home Peace Run as it passed through the area.
-As a designated Sri Chinmoy Peace Town, Taupō became part of a programme called the Sri Chinmoy Peace-Blossoms – an international garland of nations (including New Zealand), capitals (including Wellington), cities (including Auckland), towns (numerous in New Zealand), states, borders, natural wonders (including Orakei Korako) and man-made structures (including Stonehenge Aotearoa) – that serve to remind us that peace is as much a state of inner awareness and aspiration as it is an absense of struggle, conflict and war.
+On Tuesday July 20 in 1993, Taupō was inaugurated as a Sri Chinmoy Peace Town during a visit by the Sri Chinmoy Oneness-Home Peace Run as it passed through the area.
+As a designated Sri Chinmoy Peace Town, Taupō became part of a programme called the Sri Chinmoy Peace-Blossoms – an international garland of nations, capitals, cities, towns, states, borders, natural wonders and man-made structures – that serve to remind us that peace is as much a state of inner awareness and aspiration as it is an absense of struggle, conflict and war.
 In this way, the Peace-Blossoms initiative offers an opportunity for different communities to share in mankind's common quest for peace.

 2002: Sri Chinmoy Visits Taupō

 Sri Chinmoy arrived in Taupō on Sunday December 01, 2002, during a six week visit to New Zealand.
-The Master remained in Taupō for three weeks at the Wairakei Resort with an international group of his meditation students before heading to Christchurch via Wellington for three weeks.
+The Master remained in Taupō for seventeen days staying at the Wairakei Resort with an international group of his meditation students before heading to Christchurch for three weeks via Wellington.
 While he was in Taupō Sri Chinmoy offered a Peace Concert at the Great Lake Centre and also held two Lifting Up the World with a Oneness-Heart sessions – a unique encouragement programme that recognises individuals from all walks of life who, by excelling in their respective fields of endeavour, have inspired and uplifted humanity.

 "I am trying with my capacity to encourage and inspire people in various walks of life who have inspired others in sports, literature, science or politics, or in their own personal lives.
 I lift them up to show my appreciation for their achievements."